NicholasBotorog/Hustler-Seeker-Project-4/README.md

 ## Goal

 This was an 8 day solo project.
-I was asked to build a full stack application with a React front-end and a Django back-end, a fully functional RESTful API with all routes(GET, POST ,PUT, DELETE) and relationships including OneToMany and ManyToMany.
+I was asked to build a full stack application with a React front-end and a Django back-end, a fully functional RESTful API with all routes (GET, POST, PUT, DELETE) and relationships including OneToMany and ManyToMany.

 ## Technologies used